xxxxxxxx15339/Cloud_Management/README.md

 - **Google Test**: Unit testing framework
 - **nlohmann/json**: JSON parsing library (optional)

+## Motivation & What I Learned

+This project was built as a hands-on way to deepen my understanding of distributed systems, Kubernetes scheduling strategies, and C++17 resource management.
+I wanted to simulate a real-world orchestration system to practice:

+- Abstraction using smart pointers and polymorphism
+- Exception-safe resource allocation
+- Cluster-wide scheduling logic
+- Test-driven development using Google Test
+- Writing maintainable and modular C++ code

+By simulating pods, containers, and servers, I’ve learned how infrastructure decisions translate into code — and how small architectural choices affect scalability and reliability.

 ## License

 Distributed under the MIT License.
 See [LICENSE](./LICENSE) for details.